 We're all unique.
 In my counselling office, you will be welcomed regardless of age, race, gender, gender expression, sexual orientation, religion, national or ethnic origin, height, weight, shape, size, color, and however your mind works.

 What do I mean by that?
 Gender-variant is a term that describes a wide range of people whose gender identity and/or gender expression differ from their assigned sex and/or the societal and cultural expectations of their assigned sex.
 For many people, gender is no longer perceived as a set of boxes (his & hers), or even a continuum between those two binary definitions, but instead as a palette of many colors and unique blends.
 This is the attitude of acceptance I bring to gender-variant counselling.
-I've received small-group training from Dr. Gail Knudsen, head of TransHealth and BC's expert on gender variant psychology, and I'm available to provide assessment letters for adults (over 18) wanting to begin hormone reassignment therapy.
+I've received small-group training from Dr. Gail Knudsen, head of TransHealth and BC's expert on gender variant psychology, and I'm available to provide assessments and consent forms for adults (over 18) wanting to begin hormone reassignment therapy.
 However, mostly what I do for the transgender and non-binary community is provide a safe space in which to explore issues in greater depth.

 - If you're looking for a place to explore the gender-creative palette